The 15 Largest Cruise Lines In The World (2026 Update)

 What is the most popular cruise line?

-The most popular cruise line is Mediterranean Shipping Company (MSC), with an average revenue of $22.86 billion.
-The second most popular cruise line is Carnival Corporation with a revenue of $12.2 billion, followed by Royal Caribbean Group with $8.8 billion in annual revenue.
+The most popular cruise line is Mediterranean Shipping Company (MSC), with an annual revenue of $22.86 billion.
+Following MSC is Carnival Corporation with $12.2 billion, and Royal Caribbean Group with $8.8 billion in annual revenue.